Macedonian League

 "Greece must be held accountable for the perfidious ethnic cleansing that they have perpetuated for over a century and allow all native Macedonians [sic] to repatriate their rights and losses caused by those actions."

-The UMD is saying that ethnic cleansing is still happening in Greece today - a member of the European Union - in an era of instant media coverage.
-How, we ask, is Greece able to cover up the ethnic cleansing that has been going on for over a century in the world of instant media and smartphones?
+The UMD is saying that ethnic cleansing is still happening in Greece today - a member of the European Union and NATO - in an era of instant media coverage.
+How, we ask, is Greece able to cover up the ethnic cleansing that has been going on for over a century in the most technologically advanced era of humanity?

 In the above article, the UMD even had the audacity to quote Anne Frank.